 Sara McGregor – Visual Arts Teacher

 In my arts classroom, I work to create a cooperative, creative, and supportive environment where I strive to provide as much individualized attention as possible.
-I want students to develop their analytical, creative, and technical skills in a diverse range of art areas: such as ceramics, drawing, mixed media, painting, photography, and printmaking.
-Students will have a well-‐rounded discipline and inquiry based education in Art Aesthetics, History, and Production.
-My goal for the course curriculum is to integrate visual culture arts education by incorporating new media, technology, and personal creativity within a social context to help enrich and connect the students to their work and the world.
+I want students to develop their analytical, creative, and technical skills in a diverse range of art areas: such as drawing, mixed media, painting, photography, printmaking, and sculpture.
+My goal for the course curriculum is to help enrich and connect the students to their work and the world.
 I hope students will leave with a positive attitude towards their own art and others by learning the skills and techniques to analyze and create art in preparation for their future endeavors in education and life.

 Audra Yesnach – Visual Arts Teacher

 Audra Yesnach has been a part of the visual arts teaching community in the Columbia, South Carolina area since 1998, after working in the private sector in Alabama as an Addy Award winning Graphic Designer and Art Director.
 She attended Auburn University where she received a Bachelor of Fine Arts in Visual Communications and Graphic Design, and later received a Master of Arts in Teaching in Art Education from the University of South Carolina.
 She also completed the Photography Certificate Program at Midlands Technical College, where she has also been employed since 2003, and worked as the Lead Photography Instructor in charge of that same educational program until 2016.
 She is certified to teach K-12 Visual Arts, has been a National Board Certified teacher since 2003, and is additionally endorsed to teach Advanced Placement Studio Art.